 Fee for managing the investment portfolio 0.00% per year calculated on the basis of the average total net assets of the sub-fund.
 Administration fee 0.02% per year calculated on the basis of the average total net assets of the sub-fund.
 Fee for financial services Max 950 EUR per year.
 However, the fee will never exceed a maximum of 0.005% calculated on the basis of the average total net assets of the sub-fund.
 Custodian's fee Max 0.04% per year and calculated monthly on the basis of the value of the securities held in custody by the custodian on the last banking day of the preceding month, except on those assets invested in underlying undertakings for collective Investment managed by a financial institution of the KBC group.
-Fee paid to the bevek's statutory auditor Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) such as the regulator's fees, the cost of publication and any marketing costs 0.10% of the net assets of the sub-fund per year.
+Fee paid to the bevek's statutory auditor see the 'Information concerning the Bevek - G. Fees and charges regarding the Bev for this non-structured sub-fund Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) such as the regulator's fees, the cost of publication and any marketing costs 0.10% of the net assets of the sub-fund per year.